Celebrate Pride Month 2023 with 28+ Pride work ideas!

 Support the LGBTQ community by making a donation to a worthy cause.
 You can look for nonprofits to support in your company’s area, or choose a larger charity that works around the country or around the globe.

-Look for a nonprofit organization that serves LGBT youth, or that works toward equity for LGBT people.
+Look for a nonprofit organization that serves LGBTQ youth, or that works toward equity for LGBTQ people.
 Supporting these causes can help your company fulfill diversity and inclusion objectives while also putting your corporate values into action.

 Consider matching employee donations, or make a corporate gift.
 In some cases, your company may receive recognition in the nonprofit’s annual report, website, or other materials.
 Be sure to ask ahead of time about benefits and tax deductibility.